flerka/personal-blog/_posts/2022-06-21-ahead-of time-compilation.md

 - download and install [Visual Studio 2022 preview](https://docs.microsoft.com/en-us/visualstudio/releases/2022/release-notes-preview), including Desktop development with C++ component.
 - download and install [.NET 7.0 Preview sdk](https://dotnet.microsoft.com/en-us/download/dotnet/7.0).
 - create a sample application.
 Run in console `dotnet new console `.
-- add `PublishAot` property to your project file `<PublishAot>true</PublishAot>`.
+- add PublishAot property to your project file `<PublishAot>true</PublishAot>`.

 ### Sample applications measurements
 Because one of the most significant advantage of ahead-of-time compilation is quicker app start, I decided to measure the application run from start to end.
 I didn't find how to measure this with BenchmarkDotNet, so I decided to try bash tools.
 I tried `time` and `strace -c,` but both of them didn't give the expected precision.
 As a result, with the help of [SuddenGunter](https://github.com/SuddenGunter/) and [stackoverflow](https://stackoverflow.com/a/63635704), we created a small bash script that measures execution time.
-You can find it on Github.
+You can find it on [my Github](https://github.com/flerka/aot-samples/blob/main/measure-execution).

-To measure the average time, I ran my sample program 1000 times on Windows x64 pc.
+To measure the average time, I ran my [sample program](https://github.com/flerka/aot-samples) 1000 times on Windows x64 pc.
 ```
 for run in {1..1000}; do (./measure-execution ./aot-samples.exe.exe >/dev/null) &>> result.txt; done
 ```
 All applications were published with `dotnet publish -c Release`

 Comparison of execution time.
-In my [sample applications](https://github.com/flerka/aot-samples), I used my naive solution from Advent of code and it executes pretty quick.
+In my [samples](https://github.com/flerka/aot-samples), I used my naive solution from Advent of code and it executes pretty quick.

 | Compilation type | Exeсution avg in seconds|
 |-------|--------|